 The short list is the product of a thorough and rigorous process.
 A team of ten assessors from around the world-- combining more than 100 years of programme and project experience -- scored each proposal against 10 set criteria and produced a long list of some 300 project proposals.
 To narrow down the list further, UN Resident Coordinators were invited to provide comments, quality vetting, and views on how proposed activities would fit in with existing work in the countries and fields proposed.
 The same comments were sought from the UNDEF Programme Consultative Group, making use of the specific expertise of each of its entities: the Department of Political and Peacebuilding Affairs, the Department of Peace Operations, the Office of the High Commissioner for Human Rights, the UN Development Programme, the UN Office on Drugs and Crime and UN Women.
 Based on this collective input, the UNDEF Secretariat produced the short list of 54 recommended project proposals.

 Of the project proposals, 33 per cent are in the Arab States, 22 per cent in Africa, 19 per cent in Asia, 11 per cent in Europe, and 13 per cent in Latin America.
-Broken down by key activity, 23 per cent of project proposals are in rule of law and human rights; 22 per cent in gender equality; 18 per cent in youth engagement; 15 per cent in strengthening interaction with government; 9 per cent in electoral processes; 9 per cent in community activism; 3 per cent in media and 1 per cent in tools for knowledge.
+Broken down by key activity, 23 per cent of project proposals are in rule of law and human rights; 22 per cent in women's empowerment; 18 per cent in youth engagement; 15 per cent in strengthening interaction with government; 9 per cent in electoral processes; 9 per cent in community activism; 3 per cent in media and 1 per cent in tools for knowledge.
 Governments on the Board comprise those countries who have made the largest cumulative financial contributions to the Fund over the past three years: Algeria, Canada, Germany, India, Poland, Republic of Korea, Sweden, and United States of America, and six countries reflecting geographical diversity: Botswana, Dominican Republic, Ecuador, France, Mongolia and Tunisia.